NBA Rumors: Cavaliers Trading Kevin Love If They’re ‘Blown Away’ By Trade Offer, Per ‘Cleveland.com’

 Since he was traded to the Cleveland Cavaliers in the summer of 2014, rumors have been swirling nonstop around all-star power forward Kevin Love.
-After LeBron James left Cleveland for the second time to join the Los Angeles Lakers, most people believe that the Cavaliers would trade Love and undergo a full-scale rebuild.
+After LeBron James left Cleveland for the second time to join the Los Angeles Lakers, most people believed that the Cavaliers would trade Love and undergo a full-scale rebuild.
 However, instead of trading him for assets that would help them speed up the rebuilding process last offseason, the Cavaliers decided to give Love a massive contract extension and declared him as the new face of the franchise.

-The team may have finished the 2018-19 NBA season as one of the worst in the league, but they still see Kevin Love as the player that would help them return to the top of the Eastern Conference and win their second NBA championship title.
+The team may have finished the 2018-19 NBA season as one of the worst in the league, but they still see Love as the player that would help them return to the top of the Eastern Conference and win their second NBA championship title.
 Though they continue to receive trade inquiries about the power forward since the 2019 NBA offseason started, the Cavaliers still haven’t shown any indication that they will be parting ways with the all-star.
 According to Chris Fedor of Cleveland.com, the Cavaliers will only consider moving Love if they are “blown away” by the trade offers of interested teams.

 “The Cavs’ stance on Love hasn’t changed.
 If the right trade offer comes they will certainly consider it.
 But according to sources, the Cavs have to be ‘blown away’ with a package combining players and picks.
 While the phone continues to ring — other executives trying to pry away the Cavs’ cornerstone — the organization places great value, both in the short and long term, on Love’s far-reaching impact on the youngsters.”